ivotron/quiho-popper/paper/paper.md

      discovered features are indeed the cause of performance differences.

-@Fig:fgrup shows the profile of an execution of the `hpccg` miniapp [@heroux_hpccg_2007].
+@Fig:irup shows the profile of an execution of the `hpccg` miniapp [@heroux_hpccg_2007].
 This proxy (or miniapp) application [@heroux_impheroux_improving_2009] is a "conjugate gradient benchmark code for a 3D chimney domain on an arbitrary number of processors